-All of these phones share a few things in common: large screens, expandable storage and a camera that supports portrait mode.
+These phones share a few things in common: large screens, expandable storage, and a camera that supports portrait mode.
 But they represent different tiers of performance, features, and pricing.

 LG V35 ThinQ

-Both of the LG phones are available for pre-order next month and comes with $50 service credit.
+Both LG phones are available for pre-order next month and come with a $50 service credit.

 This is an exciting development for fans of Project Fi, which, by the way, is excellent cell service, especially for those who often travel aboard.
 Before this, the cell service has been available to only eight Android phones, including the Moto X4, the Android One Moto X4, the Pixel & Pixel XL, the Pixel 2 & the Pixel 2 XL, the Nexus 6P, and the Nexus 5X.